danielgoncalvesti/old-danielgoncalvesti.github.io/_posts/2018-04-26-Scala-For-Java-Developers.md

 ## Some Curiosities
 * The semicolons are missing
 * The public access modifier is missing
-* The declaration of main start with def
+* The declaration of main and functions start with def